GitHubRepoJohn/GettingAndCleaningData/README.md

 "get_data.R" creates a sub-directory "data", and populates it with the data required by "run_analysis.R"

-The "README.txt" file downloaded contains details of the "Human Activity Recognition Using Smartphones Dataset" recorded as part of the experiments carried out by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+The "README.txt" file in the "data" directory contains details of the "Human Activity Recognition Using Smartphones Dataset" recorded as part of the experiments carried out by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory
 DITEN - Università degli Studi di Genova.